emissary-ingress/emissary/docs/docs/latest/howtos/sso/salesforce.md

 After configuring an OAuth application in Salesforce, configuring Ambassador Edge Stack to make use of it for authentication is simple.

-1. Create an [OAuth Filter](../../filter-reference#filter-type-oauth2) with the credentials from above
+1. Create an [OAuth Filter](../../../topics/using/filters/oauth2) with the credentials from above:

     ```yaml
     apiVersion: getambassador.io/v2